Vox AC30/6 circuit diagrams (schematics)

 The circuit diagrams on this page all come from hard copies - sometimes copies of copies - made numbers of decades ago.
 It seemed rather redundant to gather together copies of things that are currently in circulation in publications and on the web.
 The circuit for the AC30/4 will be provided on a separate page.

-Note that no JMI sheet has come to light so far for the AC30/6 with integrated top boost (controls in panel).
+Note that no JMI sheet has come to light so far for the AC30/6 with top boost controls integrated in the control panel.

 Circuit diagrams of course are only part of the picture.
 Engineering drawings of various elements - transformers and so on - will also have been made.
 The company that printed the engineering drawings for "Vox Sound Limited" in its original incorporation (1970-1973), was "A. & F. Royal Limited" in Crawley, Sussex.
 It is not known at present who printed sheets for JMI.

-Click on the images below for larger downloadable versions (3600 pixels wide).
+Click on the images below for larger downloadable versions.

 JMI: 1960-1968.